 For those who want to be eco-friendly, but not “too” alternative, a green burial (aka “natural burial”) involves traditional burial practices but in a less environmentally impactful way.
 For example, rather than have a typical casket (metal or polished wood) you can choose a biodegradable option (wicker, seagrass, natural wood etc.) or in some cases choose a simple shroud.
 You can opt not to be embalmed, reducing the chemicals that will enter the earth.

 If you’ve decided that you want to be cremated but still want something less traditional, there are some pretty cool options out there for you.

 Grow Roots as a Tree.
 Cremated remains alone lack the nutrients for growth.
-One company, Bio Urns, offers a biodegradable urn that keeps seeds and nutrients separate from the cremated remains during the gestation period of the seed.
+One company, The Living Urn, offers a biodegradable urn that keeps seeds and nutrients separate from the cremated remains during the gestation period of the seed.
 Then after about a week, when the root is strong enough, the ashes (contained at the bottom of the urn) mix with the seed and a tree grows!

 Enhance the Ocean.
 “Memorial reefs” are artificial coral reefs that are made from a molded mixture of concrete and cremated remains.
 The structure is processed to make sure it’s safe to add to the water, and then it’s installed on the ocean floor.
 Over time, it attracts ocean life (think barnacles and plants and whatnot!) and transform to provide a home for life to thrive, just as natural reef would do.

-Look, we realize some of these alternatives may feel a little “out there” at first, but remember, people once scoffed at cremation, thinking it would never last.
+Look, we realize some of these alternatives may feel a little “out there” at first.
+But people once scoffed at cremation too, thinking it was just a trend.
 So many companies are innovating in this space at the moment.
 It’ll be fascinating to see if any of these new options become really popular, or what’s next!
 We’ll keep you posted when we hear of cool new developments.
 If you’d like to keep up with the latest, subscribe to our newsletter and podcast!